jrodan/pac-vothing-core/README.md

 - The private server key has to be set as server JVM parameter "vothing.server.private.key"

 ## Build
-- `mvn clean install` (server has to run because of wildfly management mode for tests)
+- `mvn install` - server has to run because of Wildfly managed mode for tests -- The server only has to run.
+The test will push the test artifact via the Wildfly management port to the server.
+Nothing has to be configured by default.
-- want to build without remote tests then run `mvn clean install -DskipTests=true`
+- `mvn install -DskipTests=true` - to build without tests because tests require a running Wildfly.

 ## Releases